This post may contain affiliate links. Please see our disclosure policy.

 - Garlic: to add some more depth to the veggie mix

-- White or brown rice: I also used pre-cooked white rice for this dinner
+- White rice: I also used pre-cooked white rice for this dinner.
+See my note below!
+You can also use a mix of cauliflower rice and white rice.

 - Buffalo hot sauce: Frank’s Red Hot never disappoints!

-- Ranch dressing: my favorite brand is Primal Kitchen or Tessamae’s
+- Ranch dressing: my favorite brand is Trader Joe’s Buttermilk Ranch, Primal Kitchen, Tessamae’s

 - Cilantro for garnish